Evalet: Evaluating Large Language Models through Functional Fragmentation: : Evaluation of LLM Outputs based on Fragment-Level Functions

 \subsubsection{Exploring the Landscape of Fragment-Level Functions}

-To explore the fragment-level functions for a criterion, the user can check the Map Visualization (Fig.~\ref{fig:system_overview}B), which projects the embeddings of all function descriptions from all outputs onto a 2D space for the selected criterion.
-Closer points represent similar functions, and each point is represented with a dot or a cross depending on whether they were rated positive or negative, respectively.
-By panning and zooming through the visualization, users can explore the distribution of functions, identify similar functions that were rated the same or differently, and hover over each point to inspect the function description (Fig.~\ref{fig:system_overview}F).
-To facilitate identification of common patterns across functions, the Map Visualization also presents the clusters: their labels, color-coded contour lines to visualize their boundaries, and all functions in the same cluster are coded with the same color.
-Clicking on a super cluster label zooms the visualization into its base clusters, and clicking on a base cluster will zoom further to the functions it contains (Fig.~\ref{fig:system_explore}A)---allowing users to progressively explore from high-level concepts to more detailed insights.
-Hovering over a cluster shows its label and counts of positive to negative functions---signaling at the consistency or variability of the evaluations.
+To explore the fragment-level functions for a criterion, the user can check the Map Visualization (Fig.~\ref{fig:system_overview}B), which projects the embeddings of all function descriptions from all outputs onto a 2D space.
+Closer points represent similar functions, with dots indicating positively rated functions and crosses indicate negatively rated ones.
+Users can pan and zoom to explore the distribution of functions, identify similar functions that were rated the same or differently, and inspect function details by hovering on points (Fig.~\ref{fig:system_overview}F).
+The clusters of these functions are also presented through color-coded contours and labels.
+Clicking on cluster labels progressively zooms from super clusters to base clusters to individual functions (Fig.~\ref{fig:system_explore}A)---enabling exploration from high-level concepts to detailed insights.
+Hovering over a cluster shows its label and counts of positive to negative functions---signaling the consistency or variability of the evaluations.
+This Map Visualization instantiates the \textit{Fragment-Level Compare} affordance (Sec.~\ref{framework:compare}) by helping users compare functionally similar fragments across multiple outputs.

-\begin{block} In the Map Visualization, Robin sees the super clusters for the \textit{Creativity and Uniqueness} criterion.
-She notices the super cluster \textit{``Creative Marketing Strategies''}.
-Curious about what strategies are being used in the generated advertisements, she clicks on it and discovers diverse base clusters such as \textit{``Creative Wordplay in Product Marketing''}, \textit{``Scenario-Based Storytelling for Product Benefits''} and \textit{``Strategic Reframing of Product Narratives''}---indicating that the LLM is not relying on a single strategy.
-She notices mixed evaluations in the \textit{``Creative Wordplay''} cluster and clicks on it to further inspect the functions it contains. \end{block}
+\begin{block} In the Map Visualization, Robin notices a super cluster labeled \textit{``Creative Marketing Strategies''} for the \criterion{Creativity and} \criterion{Uniqueness} criterion.
+Curious about what these \textit{``strategies''} are, she clicks on it to find various base clusters: \textit{``Creative Wordplay in Product Marketing''}, \textit{``Scenario-Based Storytelling for Product Benefits''} and \textit{``Strategic Reframing of Product Narratives''}---revealing that the LLM is applying diverse strategies.
+She notices mixed evaluations in the \textit{``Creative Wordplay''} cluster and clicks on it to inspect its functions. \end{block}

 Through the Map Controls (Fig.~\ref{fig:system_overview}E), the user can select what information is presented in the map: the super cluster labels, the base cluster labels, or choose to color-code the functions based on their rating---rather than their clusters.